TaraRhoseyn/cardiff_swim_centre_site/README.md

 1. A hero image with a joining call to action.
 2. A 'features' section which contains key information such as facilities and member benefits.
-3. An 'ethos' section which communicated company values.
+3. An 'ethos' section which communicates company values.
 4. A location map to help users find the Centre and some parking information.

 The page is fully responsive on mobile and tablet.